whatsyourask/basics-of-pwn/content/memory-layout.md

 objdump -d -M intel example
 ```

-Text section of main function:
+The text section of the main function:

 ```
 00001199 <main>: